AgentDynEx: Nudging the Mechanics and Dynamics of Multi-Agent Simulations: Limitations and Future Work

 \section{Limitations and Future Work}

-Our technical evaluation was limited to 7 scenarios, all of which had reasonable levels of complexity, but one could always add more.
-They had 3-7 agents and each ran for approximately 25 minutes.
-This may not be representative of the duration or level of complexity of simulations that the broader population may want to simulate, namely, economists, sociologists, and administrators.
-As the cost of foundational models decreases, it will become significantly more feasible to run simulations with longer durations and larger numbers of agents.
-Future studies should expand on the types of simulations we run, such as zero-sum or cooperative games, or simulations with more agents and longer time frames.
-Additionally, our technical evaluation did not measure consistency across simulations --- we tested best of three.
-Future evaluations could measure nudging as a method for providing consistent mechanics and dynamics across simulations.
+Our technical evaluation was limited to 7 scenarios with 3--7 agents and ~25 minute runtimes.
+This may not represent the duration or complexity of simulations that broader users --- economists, sociologists, administrators --- might need.
+As foundation model costs decline, longer and larger simulations will become feasible.
+Future work should expand scenario types (zero-sum, cooperative, more agents), and evaluate nudging as a method for improving consistency across repeated runs.

-AgentDynEx currently uses Claude 3.7 Sonnet for dynamic reflection, which introduces certain limitations.
-Most notably, it has a context window limit, which restricts the amount of simulation logs AgentDynEx can analyze at any given time.
-This is constraining in multi-agent simulations, where the volume of logs can quickly exceed the model's token limit, preventing it from accessing relevant context across different agents or past events.
-Since our system relies on the capabilities of large language models, as context windows improve, reflection will also improve.
-Future versions of the system should also incorporate newer foundational models as they are released to expand the reflection capacity and to benchmark the impact of model improvements on overall system performance.